RAD Systems of Self Defense Programs

 Purdue University Northwest Police offer self defense training, via the R.A.D.
 Systems of Self Defense for both women and men.

-These programs R.A.D.
-Systems of Self Defense programs for women and for men provide a holistic approach to learning about how to defend yourself.
-Each program includes lecture, discussion and strategies for resisting physical assault.
+The R.A.D.
+Systems of Self Defense programs provide a holistic approach to learning about how to defend yourself.
+Each program includes lecture, discussions and strategies for resisting physical assault.